Performance Art: 8 Famous and Influential Women

 Meat Joy by Carolee Schneemann, 1964, via The Guardian

-In her essay Women’s Performance Art: Feminism and Postmodernism that was published in The Theatre Journal in 1988, Joanie Forte explains: “Within this movement, women’s performance emerges as a specific strategy that allies postmodernism and feminism, adding the critique of gender/patriarchy to the already damaging critique of modernism inherent in the activity.
+In her essay Women’s Performance Art: Feminism and Postmodernism, which was published in The Theatre Journal in 1988, Joanie Forte explains: “Within this movement, women’s performance emerges as a specific strategy that allies postmodernism and feminism, adding the critique of gender/patriarchy to the already damaging critique of modernism inherent in the activity.
 In the late 1960s and early 1970s, coincident with the women’s movement, women used performance as a deconstructive strategy to demonstrate the objectification of women and its results.”
 According to artist Joan Jonas, another reason for finding a way into performance art for female artists was that it was not dominated by men.
-In an interview in 2014, Joan Jonas states: “One of the things about performance and the area that I went into was that it wasn’t male-dominated.
+In an interview in 2014, Joan Jonas stated “One of the things about performance and the area that I went into was that it wasn’t male-dominated.
 It wasn’t like painting and sculpture.”

 Get the latest articles delivered to your inbox